 In our co-productions, series and other projects we support production communities and set impulses in the Berlin theatre scene.
 Since 2016 we have been working on digital transformation in various formats.

-Every year in autumn we organise the international festival for contemporary puppetry and object theatre Theater der Dinge – a source of inspiration for current developments in the genre.
+Every year in autumn we organise the international festival for contemporary puppetry and object theatre Theater der Dinge (Theatre of Things) – a source of inspiration for current developments in the genre.
+The topic of this year's edition is: "The world without us".

 We understand the performing arts as a dialogue between stage happenings and audience.
 That is why we are committed to providing theatre education and discursive formats to convey artistic processes.